 Take every precaution to keep your passport secure, such as carrying it in a hidden passport holder, keeping it locked in a safe, and emailing copies to yourself or a loved one before traveling.

-If you do lose your passport, report the loss immediately to the U.S. Consular Agency in Aruba.
+If you do lose your passport, report the loss immediately to the U.S. Consulate General in Curacao.

 So, Do I Need a Passport to Go to Aruba?